atmajs/appcfg/readme.md

 	// @default: null
 	setterProperty: String

-	// Specify if this file can be used for persistance
+	// Specify if this file can be used for persistence
 	// @default: false
 	writable: Boolean